 - Muscle weakness

 Other than joint pain, Novox is a common medication for dogs that have just had surgery.
+Novox can be used for dogs who have undergone any type of soft tissue surgery, such as spaying or neutering.
+In addition, to surgical pain, Novox can also be used to relieve joint pain and other forms of inflammation.
 Novox can also help reduce fevers and any other issues related to joint pain and inflammation.

 Novox Dosage for Dogs